High View Nature Trail

 After about fifty feet, High View Nature Trail will split at the start of the loop.
 Stay to the left to follow the loop in a clockwise direction.
 In another hundred yards, you will come to an intersection with West Side Loop Trail.
 Cross it and bear right past a path that breaks off toward Black Rock Campground.
 High View Nature Trail will begin ascending a desert ridge.
-There are stone steps built into the sandy track to help you zig-zag uphill through cactus, yucca and Joshua trees.
-As you make your way up the ridge, there are views east over Black Rock Canyon and north over the city of Yucca Valley just outside Joshua Tree National Park.
+Stone steps are built into the sandy track to help you zig-zag uphill through cactus, yucca, and Joshua trees.
+As you make your way up the ridge, gaze east over Black Rock Canyon and north over the city of Yucca Valley just outside Joshua Tree National Park.

 At 0.45 miles from the start, you will round the north end of the ridge and come to the first of five benches along the loop.
 Have a seat to take in the views to the northeast along with new views toward San Gorgonio Mountain, rising above the rest of the San Bernardino Mountains to the west.
 This bald 11,500-foot summit is capped with snow for much of the year.

-The trail proceeds south up the ridge, climbing to the high point of the loop, 0.6 miles from the start, where there is a trail register where you can sign in after bagging the ridge crest.
-A path ventures off to the left out to the top of the rocky crest where there are views east over Black Rock Canyon and west toward the San Bernardino Mountains.
+The trail proceeds south up the ridge, climbing to the high point of the loop, 0.6 miles from the start, where a trail register allows you to sign in after bagging the ridge crest.
+A path ventures off to the left out to the top of the rocky crest where the views look east over Black Rock Canyon and west toward the San Bernardino Mountains.

 The trail will reach the bottom of the canyon and curve to the right to head back toward the parking lot.
 Over your left shoulder, you’ll get your final views of San Gorgonio Mountain beyond the desert ridges to the west.
 Cross through an intersection with West Side Loop Trail and hike another tenth of a mile to finish the loop.